Best Beef Tallow for Face in 2026: 7 Things to Check Before You Buy

 Does beef tallow clog pores?

 Beef tallow rates about a 2 on the comedogenic scale (0-5), which puts it in the "low likelihood" category for clogging pores.
-For context, coconut oil — which people slather on their faces constantly — scores a 4.
-The reason tallow tends to play well with pores comes back to biocompatibility: its fatty acid profile is so similar to human sebum that your skin absorbs it efficiently rather than letting it accumulate on the surface.
-That said, every face is different.
-If you're acne-prone, start with a thin layer on your jawline for a few nights before committing to full-face use.
-Most people are pleasantly surprised, but a patch test costs you nothing.
+Coconut oil scores a 4.
+The reason tallow plays well with pores is biocompatibility: its fatty acid profile is so similar to human sebum that your skin absorbs it efficiently rather than letting it accumulate.

 Can you use beef tallow on your face every day?